zeroc-ice/ice-demos/csharp/Ice/async/README.md

 > dotnet client.dll
 > ```

-The shutdown of an server (and its object adapter) waits for outstanding dispatches to complete.
+The shutdown of a server (and its object adapter) waits for outstanding dispatches to complete.
 In this demo, we use a CancellationTokenSource to cancel outstanding dispatches when the application requests a shutdown; this ensures a speedy shutdown.